 Ginger (Asarum canadense)

-flower with no petals appears between the two leaf
+flower with no petals appears between the two leaf stalks

-a tea.
+into a tea.
 Leaves and roots are used as flavoring.
-Roots, fresh or dried,
+Roots,

-do not harvest large quantities, when we do harvest, it is because
+We do not harvest large quantities, when we do harvest,

 a perennial herb in the buttercup family Ranunculaceae.